Swoorup/wgsl-bindgen/README.md

 Here's how wgsl_bindgen resolves the import path:

-1. The function first checks if the import module name ("utils::math") starts with the module prefix.
-If a module prefix is set and matches, it removes the prefix and treats the rest of the import module name as a relative path converting the double semicolor `::` to forward slash `/` from the directory of the current source file (src/shaders).
+1. The function first checks if the import module name (`utils::math`) starts with the module prefix.
+If a module prefix is set and matches, it removes the prefix and treats the rest of the import module name as a relative path from the entry source directory converting the double semicolor `::` to forward slash `/` from the directory of the current source file (`src/shaders`).
 2. If the import module name does not start with the module prefix, it treats the entire import module name as a relative path from the directory of the current source file.
 In this case, it will look for `utils/math.wgsl` in the same directory as `main.wgsl`.
 3. The function then returns a set of possible import paths.
 The actual file that the import statement refers to is the first file in this set that exists.
 In this case, it would successfully find and import `src/shaders/utils/math.wgsl`.
 2. If not, the second possible path it would have tried would be `src/shaders/utils.wgsl` treating `math` as an item within `utils.wgsl` had it existed.